seamushickey618/XGBoostShotSelector/README.md

 - Expected points per player per shot type and court zone
 - Comparison with true shooting percentages
-- `wiz_full_analysis.csv` contains results from all Wizards shots taken over 25 times
+- `wiz_full_analysis.csv` contains results from running the `Main.ipynb` notebook

 **Other softwares used in project:**
-- Excel: used to isolate the results for the starting 5 players after full analysis stage
+- Excel: used to isolate the results for the starting 5 players from `wiz_full_analysis.csv`
 - Tableau: used for the visualization of the final report

 **Use of ChatGPT:**
-- Guidance on model structure and navigating libraries `scikit-learn` and `xgboost`
+- Guidance on model structure
+- Assistance navigating libraries `scikit-learn` and `xgboost`
 - Troubleshooting syntax
 - Visualizing confusion matrices in `seaborn`

 **Usage**

 Clone the repository: